 Advances to employee investment programs represent the amounts advanced by the Group to the employees in connection with their investments along with the Group and of other stakeholders.
 The employees have made these investments to align their interest with Investcorp and various stakeholders.
 These advances are collateralized by the underlying investments, leaving indemnities etc, resulting in a reduced risk to the Group.
-Out of the total \$89 million, \$75.6 million are full recourse loans given to employees against a direct collateralization of the employees' beneficial interest in shares of Investcorp valuing \$108.2 million and other program balances.
-The loan carries an interest of 2%.
+Out of the total \$130 million (June 30, 2021: \$89 million), \$120.3 million (June 30, 2021: \$75.6 million) are full recourse loans given to employees against a direct collateralization of the employees' beneficial interest in shares of Investcorp valuing \$175.6 million (June 30, 2021: \$108.2 million) and other program balances.
+The loans carry interest rates ranging from 2% to 2.25% (June 30, 2021: 2%).